zot/textcraft/html/README.md

 ```
 @add thing property thing2                     --  Add thing2 to the list or set in property
-  If there is no property, create a set
+  thing2 is optional, if it is not present, create an empty set

-  thing2 is optional
+  LIST OR SET PROPERTIES
+  aliases   -- alternate names

 @admin thing boolean                           --  Change a thing's admin privileges
 @as thing command...                           --  Make a thing execute a command
+@assoc thing property thing                    --  Associate a thing with another thing

+  STANDARD ASSOCIATIONS
+    location        -- if this thing has a location, it is in its location's contents (see FORMAT WORDS)
+    linkOwner       -- the owner of this link (if this is a link)
+    otherLink       -- the other link (if this is a link)
+    key             -- locks that this thing can open

+@assocmany thing property thing                --  Associate a thing with another thing
+   Allows many associations of the same type
 @bluepill
 @bluepill thing                                --  Turn off verbose names for thing (or yourself if there is no argument
 @call thing.property arg...                    --  Call a method on a thing
 @clock seconds                                 --  Change the clock rate
+@commands thing                                --  Print commands to recreate a thing
+@continue                                      --  Continue substitution
 @copy thing
 @copy thing force                              --  Copy a thing to your inventory (force allows copying the entire world -- can be dangerous)
-@create proto name [description words...]      --  Create a thing
+@create proto name [description words...]      --  Create a thing using a prototype.
+   You can use a prototype by name if it's in the hall of prototypes or you can specify any other
+   thing using %-notation.
+The known prototypes in the hall of prototypes are:

+      thing(%3)
+      link(%4)
+      room(%5)
+      generator(%6)
+      person(%7)
+      pgenerator(%27)
+      tombthing(%28)
+      container(%80)
+      container(%83)
+      container(%84)
 @del thing property                            --  Delete a properties from a thing so it will inherit from its prototype
+@delassoc thing property
+@delassoc thing property thing                 --  Dissociate a thing from another thing or from all things
 @delay command...                              --  Delay a command until after the current ones finish
 @dump thing                                    --  See properties of a thing
    You can use % as a synonym for @dump if it's the first character of a command

+@dumpinh thing                                 --  See properties of a thing plus its inherited properties
+   You can use %% as a synonym for @dumping if they're the first characters of a command

+@fail context format args                      --  Fail the current event and emit a format string
+   If it has  $forme, it will output to the user, if it has  $forothers, that will output to others
-@find thing                                    --  Find a thing
+@find thing                                    --  Find a thing from your current location
-@find thing location                           --  Find a thing from a location
+@find thing start                              --  Find a thing from a particular thing
 @info                                          --  List important information
 @instances proto                               --  Display all instances
 @js var1 = thing1, var2 = thing2... ; code...  --  Run JavaScript code with optional variable bindings
    Note that commas between variable bindings are optional
    The initial variable values are things looked up by name and bound to specProxies for the things
    You can use ! as a synonym for @js if it's the first character of a command

    The following are predefined for convenience:
      me                        specProxy for your thing
+     here                      specProxy for your location
+     event                     the current event (if there is one)
+     inAny(property, item)     returns whether anything nearby has item in property
+                               Synonym for anyHas(findNearby(), property, item)
      anyHas(things, property)
      anyHas(things, property, item)
                                returns whether any of things is associated with item (defaults to 'me')